sictweb/bti425-2020/notes/week09.md

 **Topics:**

-[Angular Service Introduction](angular-services-intro) - The core notes for this week.
+[Angular Service Introduction](angular-services-intro) - The topic notes for this week, with links to external authoritative resources.

 [Angular Service Example](angular-services-example) - A supporting example, explaining the "Code Example" for Week 9.